 When language-related neuroinflammation is a primary concern, intrathecal administration — delivering MSCs directly into the cerebrospinal fluid — offers more direct central nervous system access than IV administration.
 Whether intrathecal delivery is appropriate depends on your child's age, medical history, and clinical profile, and is decided by the medical team during the eligibility review.

-Signs and Symptoms
+Common Signs and Symptoms

-• Loss of previously acquired language skills
+Loss of acquired words

-How We Help
+How We Can Help

 Our regenerative protocols aim to support the neurological foundations of language by reducing inflammation, supporting neural connectivity, and promoting brain plasticity through MSC and exosome therapy — coordinated with your child's ongoing speech therapy.